| Contributions Returned Before the Due Date

 the age of your designated beneficiary as of your birthdays in the year you become

+age 70½.
+Your combined life expectancy is at the intersection of your ages.
 If you are figuring your required minimum distribution for 2003, use your ages as of

 your birthdays in 2003.
 For each subsequent year, use your and your spouse's ages as of

+your birthdays in the subsequent year.
 Table III (Uniform Lifetime) (For Use by Unmarried Owners and Owners Whose Spouses

 Are Not More Than 10 Years Younger) in Appendix C. For your first distribution by your required beginning date, use your age as

+of your birthday in the year you become age 70½.
 If you are figuring your required minimum distribution for 2003, use your age as of

 your birthday in 2003.
 For each subsequent year, use your age as of your birthday in the

-Miscellaneous Rules for
+subsequent year.
+Miscellaneous Rules for Required Minimum Distributions

 The following rules may apply to your required minimum distribution.